jillxuu/freeDOM/README.md

 ### [Live](http://dongjinxu.com/freeDOM/)

 ## Description
-DOMquery is a DOM Manipulation library for making AJAX requests, handling events, manipulating the DOM, and guaranteeing it works across browsers inspired by jQuery and written in vanilla JavaScript.
+FreeDOM is a DOM Manipulation library for making AJAX requests, handling events, manipulating the DOM, and guaranteeing it works across browsers inspired by jQuery and written in vanilla JavaScript.
 Functionalities include:

 * Hold DOM nodes and offer convenient methods for traversal and manipulation, like empty, remove, attr, addClass, removeClass, html, find, children, and parent